 Spanish (Activity Pacs 1–12) (1 Credit)

-The exciting Spanish I course represents a first in the DVD-Activity Pac format.
-The DVDs present the instructional content, and the Activity Pacs provide the drill and learning activities.
-The course consists of 24 instructional DVDs, 12 Activity Pacs, 1 Test DVD, and 4 Score Keys.
-DVDs are required.
+The exciting Spanish I course represents a first in the video format.
+The videos present the instructional content, and the Activity Pacs provide the drill and learning activities.
+The course consists of 24 instructional videos 12 Activity Pacs, and 4 Score Keys.
+Videos now available online.